-In this guide, we will traverse the ins and outs of e-biking in Reykjavik.
-We'll chart out the best e-bike trails for you to conquer, assess the city's e-bike infrastructure, highlight top-notch spots for e-bike rentals and purchases, and walk you through the local rules and regulations for e-bike usage.
+In this electric bike guide to Reykjavik, we will traverse the ins and outs of e-biking in Reykjavik.
+We'll chart out the best e-bike trails for you to conquer, assess the city's e-bike infrastructure, highlight the best shops for e-bike rentals and purchases, and walk you through the local rules and regulations for e-bike usage.

 Reykjavik's Best Electric Bike Trails